Braydon: Religious sites

 The tithing and now the civil parish have always been part of Purton ecclesiastical parish.
 A small chapel of ease was built in 1868, and later moved to a site near the Ashton Keynes road (now the B4696).
 The church closed in the 1970s and became a private house.

 Braydon Methodist chapel was built in 1889, just over the south-west boundary of the parish.
 It is a "tin tabernacle" constructed with corrugated iron, and is still in use as of 2016.

 Braydon Forest

 In the year 688, Cædwalla, king of the West Saxons, granted Abbot Aldhelm of Malmesbury Abbey thirty hides on the eastern side of Braydon Wood (de orientali parte silve Bradon).

 At its greatest extent, Braydon Forest covered about a third of the area of Wiltshire, but over the centuries most of it was slowly cleared, and by 1773 little remained in this area.
 Woodland from 19th-century plantations today covers around 20 percent of the parish.

 Governance

 With its tiny population, Braydon is considered too small to merit a parish council and has instead a parish meeting.
-Most significant local government functions are now carried out by the Wiltshire Council unitary authority.
-At the parliamentary level, the parish is part of the North Wiltshire county constituency and the current member of parliament is James Gray (Conservative).
+Most significant local government functions are now carried out by Wiltshire Council, a unitary authority.
+For Westminster elections, Braydon is part of the South Cotswolds constituency.